jonpalmisc/vfit/README.md

 ## Credits

-Special thanks to [Viktor Rubenko](https://github.com/ViktorRubenko) for helping me get exported fonts to work on Windows!
+Special thanks to [Viktor Rubenko](https://github.com/ViktorRubenko), who knows way more about font technology than I do and has been incredibly helpful in fixing strange bugs.

 The VFIT logo uses [NewGlyph](https://beta.newglyph.com/)'s [Armada](https://beta.newglyph.com/discovery-collection/#font-armada) variable